Resetting induced multimodality: Model

 where $\xi_\alpha(t)$ stands for the $\alpha$-stable noise and $V(x)=x^4/4$ is the quartic potential producing the deterministic restoring force $-x^3$.

-The $\alpha$-stable noise is a generalization of the GWN to the non-equilibrium realms \cite{janicki1994}.
-Within the current research, we restrict ourselves to symmetric $\alpha$-stable noise only, which is the formal time derivative of symmetric $\alpha$-stable process $L(t)$ \cite{janicki1994,dubkov2008}.
+The $\alpha$-stable noise is a generalization of the Gaussian white noise to the non-equilibrium realms \cite{janicki1994}.
+Within the current research, we restrict ourselves to symmetric $\alpha$-stable noise only, which is the formal time derivative of symmetric $\alpha$-stable process $L(t)$, see Refs.~\onlinecite{janicki1994,dubkov2008}.
 Increments $\Delta L=L(t+\Delta t)-L(t)$ of the $\alpha$-stable process are independent and identically distributed according to an $\alpha$-stable density.
-Symmetric $\alpha$-stable densities are unimodal, with the characteristic function \cite{samorodnitsky1994,janicki1994}
+Symmetric $\alpha$-stable densities are unimodal probability densities, with the characteristic function \cite{samorodnitsky1994,janicki1994}

 The stability index $\alpha$ ($0<\alpha \leqslant 2$) determines the tail of the distribution, which for $\alpha<2$ is of power-law type $p(x) \propto |x|^{-(\alpha+1)}$.
-The scale parameter $\sigma$ ($\sigma>0$) controls the width of the distribution, typically defined by an interquantile width or by fractional moments, because the variance of $\alpha$-stable variables diverges \cite{samorodnitsky1994,weron1995} for $\alpha<2$.
+The scale parameter $\sigma$ ($\sigma>0$) controls the width of the distribution, typically defined by an interquantile width or by fractional moments $\langle |x|^\kappa \rangle$ ($0<\kappa<\alpha$), because the variance of $\alpha$-stable variables diverges \cite{samorodnitsky1994,weron1995} for $\alpha<2$.

 The Langevin equation is approximated with the (stochastic) Euler--Maruyama method \cite{higham2001algorithmic,mannella2002}

 In Eq.~(\ref{eq:integration}) $\xi_\alpha^t$ represents the sequence of independent identically distributed $\alpha$-stable random variables \cite{chambers1976,weron1995,weron1996}, see Eq.~(\ref{eq:levycf}).